GmbH-Gesellschafter: The rights and obligations of a GmbH shareholder

 • Right to information about company matters

 Every shareholder has the right to be informed of all the GmbH’s affairs.
-The refusal to share such information, be it information withheld by the managing director or another shareholder, is only permissible under certain conditions and requires approval in the form of a resolution reached in a shareholders’ meeting.
-There are also special privileges that can be defined in the company’s articles of incorporation and used, for example, to protect minority shareholders.
+Refusing to share such information, be it information withheld by the managing director or another shareholder, is only permissible under certain conditions and requires approval in the form of a resolution reached in a shareholders’ meeting.
+Special privileges can also be defined in the company’s articles of incorporation and used, for example, to protect minority shareholders.

 • Right to inspect company accounts and correspondence